DashineePARMANUM/statistics-projects-summer-2025/Excel_Data_Cleaning_and_Analysis/Excel_docs/Excel_Process.md

   - Bar chart of average *Sell* by *Beds* (Chart 1.1 - sheet *chart*, derived from Table 1.1)
   - Scatter plot of *Living* vs *Sell* (Chart 2.1 - sheet *chart*, derived directly from *Sell* and *Living Space* columns of sheet *data*)
   - Line chart of total *Sell* across *Age* groups (Chart 3.1 - sheet *chart*, derived from Table 3.1)
-  -
-  - **Bar chart** of average Sell by Beds (linked to first pivot table).

-  - **Scatter plot** of Living vs Sell (from raw data).

-  - **Line chart** showing total Sell by Age groups.

   - Customized chart titles, axis labels, and legend for clarity.

 ---
 ## 9. Dashboard Creation

-- Created a new sheet named `Dashboard`.
+- Created a new sheet named *dashboard*.
 - Consolidated all pivot tables and charts into this sheet for easy overview.

-- Added slicers to filter dynamically by Age groups and Bedrooms.
+- Added slicers to filter dynamically by *Age* groups (Table 1.2) and *Beds* (Tables 2.2 and 3.2).

-- Connected slicers to multiple pivot tables for synchronized filtering.
+- Connected slicers to multiple pivot tables for synchronized filtering (Tables 2.2 and 3.2).

 ---
 ## 10. Key Insights